alvis/gatsby-source-notion/README.md

 If you are interested in using it as well, here is a [Postman collection](<(<(https://www.postman.com/notionhq/workspace/notion-s-public-api-workspace/overview)>)>) you can explore.
 Also follow the [official API documentation](https://developers.notion.com/reference/intro) to learn more about how to use it.

+### Contributing

+Any new ideas? or got a bug?
+We definitely would love to have your contribution!

+Feel free to open a discussion, report a bug or ask for a new feature via [issues](https://github.com/alvis/gatsby-source-notion/issues).

+Further, read the [contribution guide](https://github.com/alvis/gatsby-source-notion/blob/master/CONTRIBUTING.md) for the detail of the code structure and useful commands etc.

 ### License

 Copyright © 2021, [Alvis Tang](https://github.com/alvis).
 Released under the [MIT License](LICENSE).